 • Isolated reports of liver function tests abnormalities or hepatitis resolving upon metformin discontinuation.

 • Skin reactions such as erythema, pruritus, urticaria

 In published and post marketing data and in controlled clinical studies in a limited paediatric population aged 10-16 years treated during 1 year, adverse event reporting was similar in nature and severity to that reported in adults.

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Hypoglycaemia has not been seen with metformin hydrochloride doses of up to 85 g, although lactic acidosis has occurred in such circumstances.
 High overdose of metformin hydrochloride or concomitant risks may lead to lactic acidosis.
 Lactic acidosis is a medical emergency and must be treated in hospital.
 The most effective method to remove lactate and metformin hydrochloride is haemodialysis.

-Pharmacotherapeutic group: Blood Glucose lowering drugs, excl Insulins, Biguanides
+Pharmacotherapeutic group: Blood glucose lowering drugs, excl Insulins, Biguanides ATC code: A10BA02

 Mechanism of action